 It turns out we needn’t have worried because Sunadomari Sensei gave one of the most unusual and polished performances I had ever seen.
 His aikido was totally different from any other.
 Kanshu Sensei’s technique was dynamic and flowing with a great emphasis on the principle of kokyu.
 He had a peculiar way of using his wrist and forearm to break uke’s balance with impeccable timing.
 Kanshu was a small man, but it was obvious he had discovered some subtle ways of generating power that no one had seen before.
 He also showed bokken and jo kata that were completely original.
 Kanshu capped off his demonstration with several spectacular multiple-attack defenses that were superbly executed.
 When Sunadomari Sensei’s performance had concluded, he and his students received a resounding round of applause.
 I am very thankful that we captured his unforgettable performance along with those of the other teachers that day 27 years ago.
 It is even more gratifying to know that aikidoka today can witness for themselves what happened on that special spring day long ago.

 Aikido Journal is now offering a “Collector’s Edition of videos of the Aikido Friendship Demonstrations,” historic events that took place in 1985, 1986, and 1987 in Tokyo, Japan.
-A total of 6 videos in DVD or downloadable format — your choice! — are included in the package which includes over 9 hours of rare footage.
+A total of 6 videos in downloadable format are included in the package which includes over 9 hours of rare footage.
 The following experts and martial arts appear: Saito, Shioda, Mochizuki, Nishio, Kondo, Kobayashi, Saotome, Sunadomari, Kuroiwa, Shimizu, Sugino, Daito-ryu Aikijujutsu, Katori Shinto-ryu, Kashima Shinto-ryu, Yagyu Shingan-ryu.

-This special offer is available through Saturday, April 6, for the special price of $89.95 for the 6-DVD set or $49.95 for the same set in downloadable format.
+This offer is available for the special price of $49.95 for the set of 6 videos in downloadable format.